Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 #### Linear Composite Encoders (not supported before firmware 3.5)

 If you are using a linear composite encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1), then from the table above, manoeuvre 2 and manoeuvre 1 are required just once.
+Perform manoeuvre 2 (magnetic encoder calbration) first.

-### Running Polarity Detection and Zeroing at Power On
+### Running Quadrature Shaft Encoder Calibration at Power On

 This is applicable to quadrature shaft encoders ony.
-The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include tuning.
+The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include encoder calibration.
 This is because the motors make a small movement when they run the tuning move, and if the axis are homed before the move is made the printer can be in a known safe place to run the move.

 A suitable new homing procedure is as follows:

 1. Home in open-loop mode
 1. Move to a known-safe position to perform tuning
-1. Switch to closed-loop mode
+1. Switch to closed-loop mode or assited open loop mode
-1. Perform the polarity detection and zeroing tuning manoeuvre
+1. Perform the quadrature shaft encoder calibration manoeuvre
 1. Move back to home

-An example of this is shown below for a driver attached to the X axis, as driver 0 on the board at CAN address 50 with a **quadrature** encoder:
+An example of this is shown below for a driver attached to the X axis, as driver 0 on the board at CAN address 50 with a **quadrature shaft** encoder:

 ```
 ; homex.g
 ; called to home the X axis

-M569 P50.0 D0           ; Turn off closed loop
+M569 P50.0 D0           ; Make sure we are in open loop mode

 G91                     ; relative positioning
 G1 H2 Z5 F6000          ; lift Z relative to current position
 G1 H1 X-240 F3000       ; move quickly to X axis endstop and stop there (first pass)
 G1 H2 X5 F6000          ; go back a few mm
 G1 H1 X-240 F240        ; move slowly to X axis endstop once more (second pass)
 G90                     ; absolute positioning

 G1 X50 F3000            ; Move to a known-safe position
 M400                    ; Wait for the move to complete
-G4 P500                 ; Wait for the motor to settle
+G4 P200                 ; Wait for the motor to settle
-M569 P50.0 D4           ; Turn closed loop back on
+M569 P50.0 D4           ; Switch to closed loop mode
-M569.6 P50.0 V1         ; Perform the tuning manoeuvres for a quadrature encoder
+M569.6 P50.0 V1         ; Perform the calibration manoeuvre for a quadrature shaft encoder
 G1 X0                   ; Move back to X0

 G1 H2 Z0 F6000          ; lower Z again
 ```

-Currently the RRF configuration tool will not generate these homing GCODE files so they will need to be modified manually.
+Currently the RRF configuration tool will not generate these homing GCode files so they will need to be modified manually.

 If tuning fails, the M569.6 command will report an error.
 In this case, check the troubleshooting section below.

 ### Calibrating Magnetic Encoders

-Magnetic encoders have a number of caveats that must be noted.
 Please read the following sections if you are using a magnetic encoder such as the Duet closed loop magnetic sensor, based on the AS5047D.

 **Motivation**

 The magnetic sensor requires a magnet to be positioned on the back of the motor shaft.
 It is difficult to align the centre of the magnet precisely with the centre of rotation, so the calibration procedure measures how offset the magnet is and attempts to corrects for this in software.
-Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once.
-Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this tuning move.
+Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage so that it only has to be run once.
+Of course, if you change your drive, move your magnet, or even remove the magnetic sensor board and re-attach it, you must re-run this calibration move.

 **Running the calibration procedure**

 To measure the offset, a little more than one full rotation of the motor is performed in each direction.
-Unlike other tuning moves, you would be fine to disconnect the motor from the axis - indeed, this is recommended.
-The magnet offset isn't affected by load on the motor, unlike some other tuning parameters.
+Unlike other tuning moves, you can disconnect the motor from the axis - indeed, this is recommended because it reduces the load on the motor and makes calibration more accurate.

-Once you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command:
+When you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command:

 `M569.6 P##.# V2    ; Where P##.# is the driver address to tune`

 Once this has been performed successfully, the values will be written to non-volatile memory and remembered each time the power is cycled.
 The tuning can be re-run by simply running the M569.6 ...
 V2 command again, or checked by running the M569.6 ...
 V3 command.

-The firmware will output the highest deviation of expected positon vs encoder position recorded.
+The firmware will output the highest deviation of expected position vs encoder position recorded.
 This is useful as a proxy for how centered the magnet is.

-## PID Tuning
+## PID Tuning for closed loop mode

 As discussed in the above 'PID Control Systems' section, the PID controller can be tuned by setting it's P, I and D parameters.
 Many methods exist for choosing parameters that lead to desirable characteristics for tuning PID loops in general.
 This is one example that is shown to work with the 1HCL boards with 48Ncm, 1.8degree, Nema 17 motors coupled with 1000ppr/4000cpr encoders.

 Always run PID tuning with the motor current set to the highest value you intend to use.
 Increasing motor current after tuning the PID values may result in oscillation.

 The tuning propcess described here is aimed at achieving maximum positioning accuracy (error between the commanded position and the motor position reduced as fast as possible).
 However, operating the motor in this way may be noisy because maximum current will be used to resolve small errors quickly.
-You may prefer to run with more relaxed PID settings to make the motor run more quietly, at the expense of a slightly greater lag between the commanded and actual position (but this lag may still be less than you would get in open loop mode).
+You may prefer to run with more relaxed PID settings to make the motor run more quietly, at the expense of a slightly greater lag between the commanded and actual position - but this lag may still be less than you would get in open loop mode.
 To do this, simply choose a lower P value (e.g. 30% or 50% of the value that gives the best rise time without oscillation), then tune the D and I values as normal.

 ### What do I Need to Do?